 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 27.01.2025

+Area of Law: Renewable Purchase Obligations

 The Appellate Tribunal for Electricity (APTEL) held that the Jharkhand State Electricity Regulatory Commission (JSERC) erred in exempting Tata Steel Limited (Respondent No. 2) from fulfilling its Renewable Purchase Obligation (RPO) for the fiscal years 2011-12 to 2013-14.
 The APTEL found that the JSERC's decision was contrary to the law and against the interest of consumers.
 The APTEL referred to its earlier judgment in Lloyd Metal and Energy Limited vs MERC, which held that the regulatory body (State Commission) cannot require distribution companies to procure power from fossil fuel-based cogeneration sources to satisfy RPO obligations under Section 86(1)(e) of the Electricity Act.
 Cogeneration from fossil fuel sources should not be equated with renewable energy generation, and the RPO obligations cannot be adjusted or set off against power consumed from such cogeneration plants.
 Accordingly, the APTEL set aside the JSERC's impugned order and directed the JSERC to determine the amount for the relevant period of non-compliance in terms of the RPO Regulations and order Tata Steel Limited to deposit the same.